Governance

 Non binary

-Treat decision-making as a signal processing process.
+Governance (decision-making) as signal processing, not rule enforcement.
 Voting is usually yes or no. When aggregated this provides only a vague information of actual preferences.
 New decision making methods and associated tools go beyond that.
 Examples are: conviction voting (Commons Stack), quadratic voting (Radical Exchange), rank choice, etc. Most of these methods are composable, which means that we can use them as basic decision-making patterns to build more complex patterns.

 Vertical Forms